adomingues/adomingues.github.io/_posts/2015-01-08-new-shiny-toy.md

 published: true
 ---

+_Update of 11.08.2016_
+tldr: upgraded to 16.04 with a fresh install and everything is rosy - the system is better than ever.

+Before reading bellow, keep in mind that the OS has changed.
+Originally I installed the Dell Ubuntu distro, 12.04, and then upgraded to 14.04 .
+I was curious about 16.04, and the promise that all my dual-external displays would be solved, but no wanting to install and customize everything from scratch, I managed to screw things a little with the direct upgrade.
+I tested 16.04 from a LiveUSB and it was working fine, so it must have been some installation conflict somewhere.
+I ended making a fresh install to 16.04 and the system is now stable and functional with no fuss.
+Specially display with two external monitors and the laptop screen is not working fine without itches or flickering in one of the screens.

 _Updated on 11.01.2015 to correct spelling mistakes, grammar, and add new information about the speakers._

 My new laptop has arrived, and after testing it for a couple of days, I feel that I can post my own impressions of the Dell XPS13 (9333).